STAT545-UBC-hw-2019-20/stat545-hw-amejaes/README.md

 # Participation Repository for STAT545A

 This **repository** includes my assignment files for STAT545A, a course at UBC. **Each folder** within my repository represents one assignment within our course.
-The first assignment is [here](https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-amejaes/tree/master/Assignment%201)
+The first assignment is available [here](https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-amejaes/tree/master/Assignment%201).

 ## Who am I?